wilyphoenix/mapdev/maps/README.md

 UrT Map development repository
 =====
 Source assets of community developed maps are stored here for anyone to build on or with.
+This is a live developers' environment.
+We keep relevant content in the repo that is beneficial to mappers, amateur and experienced alike.

 *FAQ #1*: Isn't the repo going to get huge, by storing all those maps?
 A: NO. Map packages (pk3) are hosted elsewhere, with a specified download location described in the map's readme document.
 Map assets in development are committed to the mapdev repo.